 Isoke: Every symbol of resistance and freedom struggle gets co-opted.
 That is no surprise.
 It can even be a good thing.
 I even wore a black hoodie in support of Trayvon, and I never wear hoodies!
 I was glad to see people of many races and economic backgrounds wearing the hoodie.
 I felt as if there was a part of people who recognized the injustice and the reality of race-based oppression in the United States.
 I saw Christians, Muslims, granola folks… everybody wearing the hoodie.
 It felt good.
 I hope that everyone who sported the hoodie… will take that sentiment and challenge racial profiling by citizens and law enforcement alike—then translate that into sound public policy.
 I hope that citizens begin to call for the prosecution of police officers who abuse and kill innocent civilians… of prosecutors who railroad poor black and brown people into prison.

 Logan: I would argue, rather than being an expression of colorblindness among whites, the “hoodie movement” was all about race.
 The “hoodie” today is a clearly identifiable trope of hip hop culture and urban black masculinity.
 Charles Gallagher writes about white youth… believing that through the consumption of racialized cultural artifacts (music, clothing, foods, etc.), they may experience what it is to be a person of color.
 Race is understood by whites as pertaining to culture, rather than mapping onto a privilege and power hierarchy from which they directly benefit.
-[So] The appropriation of the “hoodie” and claim to “be” Trayvon Martin was both an appropriation of black racial authenticity and an aspect of the consumption of blackness in the 21st century.
+[So] yhe appropriation of the hoodie and claim to “be” Trayvon Martin was both an appropriation of black racial authenticity and an aspect of the consumption of blackness in the twenty-first century.
 Recall that most everyone standing in their hoodie was looking “mean” or “serious”—like the prototypical, pissed-off urban black male.
 Why was no one smiling?
 Why not emphasize the youthfulness of Trayvon?
-While white youth in the 1960s travelled to the deep south to participate in the Freedom Rides and put their very lives at risk, there are no such costs associated with [today’s periodic] forms of anti-racist activism (i.e., “I am Trayvon Martin” and “Yes We Can!”).
+While white youth in the 1960s traveled to the Deep South to participate in the Freedom Rides and put their very lives at risk, there are no such costs associated with [today’s periodic] forms of anti-racist activism (i.e., “I am Trayvon Martin” and “Yes We Can!”).

 To conclude, panelists reflected on what the events following Trayvon Martin’s death said about the current state of American race relations.